 - For more information, go to Arizona General Tax Notice (GTN 20-1).

-- Announced the Arkansas state tax deadline for individual filers will be extended to July 15, 2020.
+- Announced the Arkansas state tax deadline for individual filers including penalties and interest will be extended to July 15, 2020.

 - Corporate tax filers and estimated payment deadlines will remain the same, April 15, 2020.